-The perfect match would be milder cheese types, including Grana Padano or robiola.
+Author Note: The perfect match would be milder cheese types, including Grana Padano or robiola.
 Many people also love goats or sheep cheese with Barolo and claim that it is a rare yet very delicious pairing option with a glass of rich Barolo.

 Beef, Veal and Fillet Steak

 While Barolo goes absolutely perfectly with white meats, its rich texture is also a great accompaniment to red meat dishes.
 Italians love to pair Barolo with raw beef or veal that is considered a local delicacy.
 However, note that this might be a risky meal for those who are not familiar with the preparation of the dish.
 But if you plan to visit the Piedmont region, it is definitely worth trying this meal with a glass of Barolo.